 Applications submitted without the fee will be withdrawn from the review process.

-Applications are now being accepted for the Fall 2018 admit term.
-The deadline for submission is January 15, 2018.
+Applications are now closed.
+We will begin accepting applications for the Fall 2019 admit term in September 2018.
+The deadline for submission will be January 15, 2019.

 All applicants must submit the following supporting documentation in addition to the application and the application fee:

 Statement of Purpose

 The statement of purpose should be a concise, well-written statement about your academic and research background, your career goals, and how Michigan’s graduate program will help you meet your career and educational objectives.

 More information about statements of purpose can be found here.

 Your personal statement should indicate how your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan.
 There is a 500 word limit.

 More information about personal statements can be found here.

 General aptitude Graduate Record Examination score report, less than five years old.
 When registering for the GRE or sending additional score reports, applicants should use the University of Michigan code 1839.
 There is no department code.

 More information about the GRE can be found here.